Traci Park: Tenure

+Park speaking at the U.S. Customs and Border Protection Headquarters in October 2023.

 During her swearing-in ceremony, protesters were removed after trying to interrupt Park's speech.
-She voted in favor of the 41.18 ordinance, a measure which aimed to curtail homeless encampments by banning sitting, sleeping and storing property within 500 feet of schools, day-care centers, parks, recreation centers, in a contrast to her predecessor's refusal to support the ordinance.
-In 2024, Park expressed opposition to Measure HLA, which would create hundreds of miles of bus lanes and bike lanes.
+She voted in favor of the 41.18 ordinance, a measure which aimed to curtail homeless encampments by banning sitting, sleeping and storing property within 500 feet of schools, day-care centers, parks, and recreation centers, in a contrast to her predecessor's refusal to support the ordinance.
+Park explained that the city would not enforce the measure until all homeless individuals impacted by the ordinance had "the opportunity to come inside" and that the city had "the beds" for all those impacted.
+In 2024, Park expressed opposition to Measure HLA, which would create hundreds of miles of bus lanes and bike lanes, citing concerns surrounding funding, implementation and potential traffic changes.

 Park worked with Mayor Karen Bass to clear homeless encampments.

-She opposes California state legislation that restricts the ability of localities to ban new housing.
+She opposed California state legislation that restricted the ability of localities to ban new housing.
 In 2023, she assured residents who were protesting plans to build apartment buildings on the Westside, that "there's going to be a lot of meetings" about the plans.
 That same year, she expressed opposition to tearing down the Marina Freeway and replacing it with housing.
+After the city cleared a homeless encampment at the Bundy Triangle in Sawtelle and designated it a 41.18 enforcement zone in November 2024, Park's office launched a weekly Friday night market at the site with local vendors and family programming from the Cayton Children's Museum in Santa Monica.

+In July 2023, Park joined wildlife officials and the Marine Mammal Care Center at Charlie Beach in Marina del Rey to launch a temporary marine mammal resting zone for sea lions sickened by a toxic algae bloom off the Southern California coast.
+In May 2024, Park launched the Coastal Care+ program in Venice Beach, a city sanitation operation that removed health hazards and solid waste from homeless encampments along the coastline.
+As of February 2025, Park serves as Vice Chair of the Santa Monica Bay Restoration Commission's Governing Board.